DoubleWLai/The-Web-Developer-Bootcamp/README.md

 # The-Web-Developer-Bootcamp
-Basic course to learn web development - HTML, CSS, JS, Node, and More
+Basic course to learn web development - HTML, CSS, JS, Node.js, and More